Candice P. Chu

 Texas A&M University

-Her research applies artificial intelligence, machine learning, and genomic technologies to improve diagnostic precision and develop non-invasive tools for conditions like acute pancreatitis and glomerular diseases in dogs.
+Her research focuses on artificial intelligence in veterinary medicine, bioinformatics, digitalcytology, and AI-assisted diagnostics.
 Her work integrates data science and pathology to enhance veterinary diagnostics and education, with a focus on one-health solutions connecting animal and human health.

 News